Elyasin/Come-Malaka-Expenses/README.md

  * Search engine for events/items

- * Abide Validation: Number for amounts and exchange rate must be negative
+ * Abide Validation: Number for amounts and exchange rate must not be negative

  * User can type in base amount

  * Table form for event items - better overview by date, payer, amount

  * Cash flow details per participant (see Johanna M. for design)

+ * Improve accessibility for screen readers e.g.

+ * Export functionalities

  * ...